icopy-site/awesome/docs/awesome/awesome-cl.md

 * [jsown](https://github.com/madnificent/jsown) - A reader and writer for the JSON format.
 [Expat][14].
 * [shasht](https://github.com/yitzchak/shasht) -  Common Lisp JSON reading and writing for the Kzinti.
 [MIT][14].
   - " Shasht is one of the two new libraries that I particularly like and is already in quicklisp.
 It is fast, it handles null correctly, it encodes CLOS objects, structures and hash-tables.
 It can also do incremental encoding."
 Sabra Crolleton.

+See this [extensive comparison](https://sabracrolleton.github.io/json-review) of JSON libraries.

+JSON tools:

 * [json-mop](https://github.com/gschjetne/json-mop) - A metaclass for bridging CLOS and JSON objects.
 [MIT][200].
 * [cl-json-pointer](https://github.com/y2q-actionman/cl-json-pointer) - A JSON Pointer implementation.
 [MIT][200].

-See also this [extensive comparison](https://sabracrolleton.github.io/json-review) of JSON libraries.
+* [cl-jwk](https://github.com/dnaeon/cl-jwk) -  Common Lisp system for decoding public JSON Web Keys (JWK).
+BSD License.

 YAML
 ====